RikVoorhaar/blog/ASTRO_MIGRATION.md

 this with the **`components` prop** on `<Content />`:

 - Map HTML elements (`img`, `a`, `pre`, `code`, `blockquote`) to **Astro** components.
-- Map `Details` / `Output` so posts don't need per-file imports.
+- Map `Details` / `Output` (now Astro components) so posts don't need per-file imports.

-**Decision:** convert all posts to **`.mdx`** so the override mechanism is uniform and Svelte components work everywhere ("treat like MDX", as requested).
+**Decision:** convert all posts to **`.mdx`** so the override mechanism is uniform and embedded components work everywhere ("treat like MDX", as requested).
+The embedded components are **Astro** (not Svelte) — the old `import ... .svelte` lines in posts are removed during conversion.

-> **MDX scope gotcha (verify in Phase 1).** mdsvex injects layout-mapped components
+> **MDX scope gotcha (verify in Phase 3).** mdsvex injects layout-mapped components
 > ambiently, but **MDX requires components used in a file to be in scope** — either
 > imported in the file *or* supplied via the `components` prop on `<Content/>`.
 We rely
 > on the `components` prop so posts need no per-file imports, which works, but the
 > ~10 posts using `<Details>` / `<Output>` (and all element overrides) must be
 > explicitly checked.
-This is an acceptance item in Phase 1, not an assumption.
+This is an acceptance item in Phase 3, not an assumption.

 > **`rehype-add-classes` audit.** The old config injected `pre: 'bg-white'`.
 Before
 > dropping the plugin in favor of CSS, grep post/global CSS for any rule that depends on